FC Jurong: Beginning (2004–2010)

-2011–2013: First silverware in club history.
+First silverware in club history (2011–2013)

-2011 was a great start for Albirex Niigata Singapore as midway throughout 2011, head coach, Koichi Sugiyama leads them to all the way to final of the 2011 Singapore League Cup and guiding the White Swans to their first ever piece of silverware in the club history.
+2011 was a great start for Albirex Niigata (S) as midway throughout 2011, head coach, Koichi Sugiyama leads them to all the way to final of the 2011 Singapore League Cup and guiding the White Swans to their first ever piece of silverware in the club history.
 Sugiyama also guided them to the 2011 Singapore Cup but eventually conceded a goal in the very last minute of extra time against Home United.
 In August 2014, he left Albirex to signed with Thailand club, Ayutthaya.

-2014–2016: Cup's double and clean sweep
+Cup's double and clean sweep (2014–2016)

-Tatsuyuki Okuyama who had spent his entire career in hometown club, Albirex Niigata who once coached youth teams of Albirex after his playing career ended and also the Albirex Niigata Ladies, has decided to signed as the head coach for Albirex Niigata Singapore.
-Okuyama was Sugiyama's assistant coach during the 2013 season, which will see Okuyama succeeding him in being the head coach for the White Swans for the upcoming 2014 season.
+Tatsuyuki Okuyama who once coached youth teams of Albirex after his playing career, and also the Albirex Niigata Ladies, was signed as the head coach for Albirex Niigata (S).
+Okuyama was Sugiyama's assistant coach during the 2013 season, which saw Okuyama succeeding him in being the head coach for the White Swans for the upcoming 2014 season.
 The following season, he guided the team to win the 2015 Singapore League Cup and the 2015 Singapore Cup.

-After 6 years since his first charge of the club in 2009, Naoki Naruo re-joined Albirex Niigata Singapore, replacing Tatsuyuki Okuyama as head coach.
-Naruo led the White Swans to being the first club in Singapore football history to achieved all the unprecedented sweep of all four of the possible league's major trophies, the 2016 S.League, 2016 Singapore Cup, 2016 Singapore League Cup and the 2016 Singapore Community Shield which led to him being named the 2016 S.League Coach of the Year.
+After 6 years since his first charge of the club, Naoki Naruo re-joined Albirex Niigata (S), replacing Tatsuyuki Okuyama as head coach.
+Naruo led the White Swans to win all four major trophies, the 2016 S.League, 2016 Singapore Cup, 2016 Singapore League Cup and the 2016 Singapore Community Shield, which led to him being named the 2016 S.League Coach of the Year.
 On 3 November 2016, two days after winning the league championship, Naruo announced that he is leaving the newly crowned champions.

-2017: Invincible season by Kazuaki Yoshinaga
+Invincible season by Kazuaki Yoshinaga (2017)

-On 2 December 2016, Kazuaki Yoshinaga was appointed head coach of Albirex Niigata (S).
+On 2 December 2016, Kazuaki Yoshinaga was appointed head coach.
 In his first year, Yoshinaga guided them to retained the 2017 S.League title and also and also winning the 2017 S.League Coach of the Year.
-He also extended his contract with the White Swans for another year coaching them for the revamped 2018 Singapore Premier League (SPL) season which saw Yoshinaga guiding them to an invincible season, winning the SPL title without defeat and also all of the possible titles in Singapore professional football: 2018 Singapore Cup and 2018 Singapore Community Shield, while he also won the league's 2018 Coach of the Year award for the second successive year.
-Due to Yoshinaga's impressive work with Albirex Niigata Singapore, he returned to Japan in 2019 as the parent club, Albirex Niigata appointed him initially as their academy manager before being appointed as a team manager in April the same year.
+He extended his contract with the White Swans for another year, coaching them for the revamped 2018 Singapore Premier League (SPL) season, winning the league title without defeat and also all of the possible titles in Singapore professional football: 2018 Singapore Cup and 2018 Singapore Community Shield, while he also won the league's 2018 Coach of the Year award for the second successive year.
+Due to Yoshinaga's impressive work with Albirex Niigata (S), he returned to Japan in 2019 as the parent club appointed him initially as their academy manager.